 The Name Change Project

-The Name Change Project provides free legal name change services to transgender people through partnerships with some of the nation’s most prestigious law firms and corporate law departments.
+TLDEF's Name Change Project provides pro bono legal name change services to low-income TGNCNB (transgender, gender non-conforming, non-binary) people through partnerships with some of the nation’s most prestigious law firms and corporate law departments.

-In addition to meeting income-eligibility guidelines, project participants must live in one if the following cities or counties to participate in the project:
+In addition to meeting income-eligibility guidelines, project participants must live in one of the following cities or counties to participate in the project:

-- Detroit, MI - Wayne, Oakland & Washtenaw Counties.
+Detroit, MI - Wayne, Oakland and Washtenaw Counties